- MOK (Machine Owner Key) allows the machine owner to sign and authorize binaries and modules to work with Secure Boot active.

 Relationship between MOK, Secure Boot, UEFI and SHIM

-To better understand where MOK fits into the puzzle, it's helpful to review how the UEFI boot process with Secure Boot.
+To better understand where MOK fits into the puzzle, it's helpful to review how the UEFI boot process with Secure Boot is structured .
 In a modern system, the UEFI firmware first checks its key and revocation databases before launching any EFI binary.

 It is precisely shim that integrates the use of the Machine Owner Key.
-Through MOK, shim can trust binaries that You yourself have signedprovided the corresponding public key has been previously registered using the MOK Manager.
-In this way, the flow would be something like this: UEFI checks the shim signature, shim validates GRUB and the kernel (and its modules) using both the keys included by the distribution and the MOK that you have registered.
+Through MOK, shim can trust binaries that you yourself have signed , provided that the corresponding public key has been previously registered through the MOK Manager.
+In this way, the flow would be something like this: UEFI checks shim's signature, shim validates GRUB and the kernel (and its modules) using both the keys included by the distribution and the MOKs that you have registered.

 Before this method existed, many distributions needed to rely almost entirely on Microsoft's signing infrastructure, which created considerable friction.
-Now, with MOK, it's not mandatory for everything to go through that centralized signing: the machine owner has a way to assume part of the control of the chain of trust.
+Now, with MOK, it's not mandatory for everything to go through that centralized signing system: the machine owner has a way to assume some control over the chain of trust.

-In practice, this means that when you install some kernel drivers, virtualization tools like VirtualBox (module vboxdrv) or other components that load very early in the startup process, the system may ask you to generate a key pair, sign the modules, and register them in MOK Manager so that Secure Boot does not block its execution.
+In practice, this means that when you install some kernel drivers, virtualization tools like VirtualBox ( vboxdrv module ), or other components that load very early in the boot process, the system may ask you to generate a key pair, sign the modules, and register them in MOK Manager so that Secure Boot does not block their execution.

 What exactly is MOK Manager and why does it ask for a password?

-The process usually starts from your Linux system, for example, with a command like mokutil –import to register a new public key.
-That command will ask you to set a temporary, one-time password, necessary so that later, during the reboot, MOK Manager can verify that it is you authorizing the operation and not an attacker.
+The process typically begins on your Linux system, for example, with a command like `mokutil --import` to register a new public key.
+This command will prompt you to set a temporary, one-time password, which is necessary so that later, during a reboot, MOK Manager can verify that you are authorizing the operation and not an attacker.

-On the next boot, before loading the system, the UEFI firmware launches shim, and upon detecting a new key pending registration, it launches MOK Manager.
-This is where the management menu appears, prompting you to perform one of the following actions: Register a new password, delete passwords, view already registered passwords, or continue without changes.
+On the next boot, before loading the system, the UEFI firmware launches shim.
+Upon detecting a new key pending registration, this launches MOK Manager.
+The management menu then appears, offering the following options: register the new key, delete keys, view registered keys, or continue without changes.

 After you correctly enter the password, MOK Manager registers the new key in the corresponding database.
 From that moment on, all binaries and modules signed with that key will be considered trusted by shim and can be run with Secure Boot enabled.
 This includes custom kernels, third-party modules, or any other component you have chosen to sign.

-It is important to emphasize that accepting the registration of a MOK It does not break the Windows 11 boot process.
-Nor does it invalidate its signature.
-Windows will continue to boot as usual because what you're doing is adding an additional trusted key, not removing or replacing the ones already present in the system.
+It's important to emphasize that accepting a MOK registration doesn't break Windows 11's boot process or invalidate its signature.
+Windows will continue to boot as usual because you're simply adding an additional trusted key, not removing or replacing the ones already present in the system.

 MOK in real-world scenarios: dual boot with Windows 11 and new motherboards

-One of the most common cases where doubt arises about MOK Manager is when a user, with a modern motherboard that includes UEFI, TPM and Secure Boot Active by default, decide to install a distro like Linux Mint alongside Windows 11.
-If you're coming from an older motherboard without these features, it's normal that all this sounds like "black magic".
+One of the most common situations where doubts arise about MOK Manager is when a user with a modern motherboard that includes UEFI, TPM, and Secure Boot enabled by default decides to install a distro like Linux Mint alongside Windows 11.
+If you're coming from an older motherboard without these features, it's normal for all of this to sound like "black magic."

 Many modern distribution installers already automate part of this process.
-They can generate the key, execute the necessary commands (for example, high-level tools that internally call mokutil –import) and schedule MOK Manager to appear on the next startup so that you only have to accept the registration.
+They can generate the key, run the necessary commands (for example, high-level tools that internally call ` mokutil --import` ), and schedule the MOK Manager to appear on the next boot so you only have to accept the registration.

-If you're manually configuring more advanced drivers (for example, NVIDIA driver backports and newer kernel versions on distros like Debian Buster to work well on recent gaming laptops), you'll probably need to take some extra steps: create the key pair yourself (usually MOK.pem, MOK.der and MOK.priv), sign the modules and then use mokutil to import the public key.
+If you are manually configuring more advanced drivers (for example, NVIDIA driver backports and more modern kernel versions in distros like Debian Buster to work well on recent gaming laptops), you will probably have to take some extra steps: create the key pair yourself (usually MOK.pem, MOK.der and MOK.priv ), sign the modules and then use mokutil to import the public key.

 These files don't need to be in any special system location for MOK Manager to work.
-What's important is that the public key you imported is accessible at the time of registration and that Store the private key (MOK.priv) in a safe placebecause you will need it every time you want to sign new binaries or modules with that same owner identity.
+The important thing is that the public key you imported is accessible at the time of registration and that you store the private key (MOK.priv) in a secure location , as you'll need it every time you want to sign new binaries or modules with that same owner identity.

 Using mokutil, key registration, and common problems

 In practice, this means that if your password includes symbols or letters whose position changes on your keyboard, you're likely entering a different sequence than you think.
 This discrepancy makes it seem like the password "doesn't work," when in reality, it's just interpreting different keys.
-Therefore, when setting a one-time password in Mokutil, it's advisable to use characters that do not change position between your keyboard and the standard US layout, or mentally figuring out which keys you are actually pressing on that map.
+Therefore, when setting a one-time password in Mokutil, it's advisable to use characters that don't change position between your keyboard and the standard US layout, or to mentally remember which keys you're actually pressing on that layout.

 Verification, SBAT and advanced Secure Boot management

-The most recent versions of mokutil (from approximately 0.6.0 onwards) include options to check and update the SBAT revocation status.
-With the command mokutil –list-sbat-revocations You can see the current SBAT level your system is operating at, that is, what minimum generation of those binaries is still considered valid.
+The most recent versions of mokutil (from approximately 0.6.0 onwards) include options to review and update the SBAT revocation status.
+With the command `mokutil --list-sbat-revocations` you can see the current SBAT level your system is running at, that is, what minimum generation of those binaries is still considered valid.

-Conversely, there is the option of going back to politics.
-Previous in case of need.
-Both policies (latest and previous) can only set a revocation level that is no earlier than that applied by the last installed shim package; that is, you will not be able to revert to a less secure situation than that determined by the recent updates.
+Conversely, there is the option to revert to the previous policy if needed.
+Both policies (latest and previous) can only set a revocation level that is no earlier than the one applied by the last installed shim package; that is, you cannot revert to a less secure situation than the one determined by the recent updates.

-For extreme diagnostic tasks or if something has broken after a complex update, you may need Reset the SBAT policy to the default revocation level.
-In such cases, the general recommendation is to disable Secure Boot first in the firmware and only then use a command like mokutil --set-sbat-policy delete, which clears that additional revocation policy so that the system returns to the starting point set by the current firmware and shim.
+For extreme diagnostic tasks or if something has broken after a complex update, you might need to reset the SBAT policy to its default revocation level.
+In such cases, the general recommendation is to disable Secure Boot in the firmware first and only then use a command like `mokutil --set-sbat-policy delete`, which clears that additional revocation policy so the system returns to the starting point set by the current firmware and shim.

-It's important to keep in mind that playing with SBAT and binary revocation is not something you should do lightly: if you revoke versions you're still using, you can end up with a system that It won't even start in safe mode until you reinstall critical components or reconfigure the UEFI firmware.
+It's important to keep in mind that messing with SBAT and binary revocation isn't something you should take lightly: if you revoke versions you're still using, you could end up with a system that won't even boot into safe mode until you reinstall critical components or reconfigure the UEFI firmware.

 Is it really necessary to use MOK and Secure Boot on your computer?

-Secure Boot is primarily intended for scenarios where there is concern that someone with physical access could inject malware into the boot chain or replace components with malicious versions.
-These cases are more common in companies, educational centers, laboratories or shared equipmentwhere there are many users and it is more difficult to control who touches what.
+Secure Boot is primarily designed for scenarios where there are concerns that someone with physical access could inject malware into the boot chain or replace components with malicious versions.
+These cases are more common in businesses, educational institutions, laboratories, or shared environments , where there are many users and it is more difficult to control who accesses what.

 At home, if someone has forced their way in and is sitting down in front of your computer, the biggest problem is probably no longer whether or not they've installed a bootkit on your UEFI.
-Even so, many people prefer to keep Secure Boot enabled because it's a Windows 11 requirement and because it gives them added peace of mind knowing that the firmware It won't execute just anything without checking it..
+Even so, many people prefer to keep Secure Boot enabled because it's a Windows 11 requirement and because it gives them added peace of mind knowing that the firmware won't run just anything without checking it.

 That's where MOK becomes a good compromise tool: it allows you to continue enjoying Secure Boot and meet the requirements of Windows 11, but without giving up a fully functional Linux, with proprietary drivers, custom modules or specific kernels that, under normal conditions, Secure Boot would block for not being signed by the "official" entities.

-If you don't want to complicate your life, there's always the radical option of disable Secure Boot In the UEFI configuration, you could completely forget about MOK, but you would lose that layer of boot security and, in some cases, you might encounter warnings or limitations from Windows.
-Therefore, on many modern computers, the most practical approach is to learn to live with Secure Boot and use MOK as a tool to seamlessly integrate your Linux systems.
+If you don't want to complicate things, there's always the radical option of disabling Secure Boot in the UEFI settings and forgetting about MOK altogether, but you'd lose that boot security layer and, in some cases, you might encounter warnings or limitations from Windows.
+That's why, on many modern computers, the most practical approach is to learn to live with Secure Boot and use MOK as a tool to seamlessly integrate your Linux systems.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.